CHARACTERISTICS OF A SUCCESSFUL

 Selective Access to More Internship Listings.

-iNet and UCAN are dynamic databases containing listings for thousands of unique internships throughout the United States and abroad.
-Developed in partnership with two groups of selective colleges and universities, these databases enable the Career Center to expand experiential opportunities for Duke students.
+iNet is a dynamic database containing listings for thousands of unique internships throughout the United States and abroad.
+Developed in partnership with a group of selective colleges and universities, this database enable the Career Center to expand experiential opportunities for Duke students.

 The Career Center hosts or sponsors a variety throughout the year.
 Whether you are actively seeking a position or casually exploring options, a career fair is an excellent opportunity for you to:

-- Learn about specific organizations and the kinds of candidates they are seeking.
+- Apply research skills to acquire information about specific organizations and the kinds of candidates they are seeking.

-- Explore career fields that may be of interest to you.
+- Explore career fields that may be of interest to you and that align with your skills and values.

-- Gain confidence networking with employers, some of whom are Duke alums.
+- Gain confidence networking by connecting with employers, some of whom are Duke alums.

 2017-2018 Career Fairs.
 Keep an eye on CareerConnections for information about additional fairs.